"Notice 5 Things You See" Doesn't Work Mid-PanicTheir Familiar Anchors Do

 • Crisis replacement.
 Grounding worksheets complement crisis plans but don't replace them.
 Active suicidality or self-harm requires safety planning, not grounding exercises alone.

 • Anyone uncomfortable with AI-assisted tools.
 If you're skeptical of AI in clinical work, we respect that.
-Try the 10 free worksheets to see if it fits your practice.
+Start free first and see if it fits your practice.

 Why Generic Grounding Worksheets Fail Mid-Crisis